Montana-Media-Arts/sound-fundamentals/modules/week-3/_posts/2012-01-01-captureYourWorld.md

 ## 1. Capture a soundscape.

+Open your Dolby-On recording phone app.
 Place your phone somewhere that captures a soundscape.
 This soundscape should include a multitude of sonic events, interacting with each other in time.
 Your phone should be placed such that it is able to pick-up a wide range of sounds from an area.
+Hit Record!

 For this assignment, I would like your soundscape to be captured outside.
 It can be busy with lots of sounds, or it can be quite sparse, instead emphasizing a few events over time.